hivesolutions/appier/doc/configuration.md

 * `SMTP_STARTTLS` (`bool`) - Flag used to tell the server that the client supports Transport Layer Security (default: `True`)
-* `SMTP_HELO_HOST` (`str`) - The address of the client connecting to the SMTP server, this will be sent as part of the HELO command send to the SMTP server.
+* `SMTP_HELO_HOST` (`str`) - The address of the client connecting to the SMTP server, this will be sent as part of the HELO command send to the SMTP server
 * `EMAIL_LOCALE` (`str`) - The default locale to be used while sending emails, this may be overriden explicitly at runtime using the locale attribute